Local number portability: Technical issues

 Providers use SS7 to route calls throughout the US/Canada network.
-SS7 accesses databases for various services such as CNAM, LIDB, Custom Local Area Signaling Services (CLASS) and LNP.
+SS7 accesses databases for various services such as CNAM, LIDB, VSC and LNP.
 Calls to ported numbers are completed when a customer who calls a ported number sends the dialed number to a provider's SSP (Service Switch Point), where it is identified either as a local call or not.
 If the call is local, the switch has the NPA-NXX in its routing table as portable, so it sends a routing request to the Signal Transfer Point (STP) which accesses a local database that is updated by an LSMS (Local Service Management System) which holds all routing for all ported numbers to which the carrier is responsible for completing calls.
 If routing information is found, a response is sent to the "query" containing the information necessary to properly route the call.
 If it is not a local number, the call is passed on to the STP and routed until it gets to a local carrier who will perform the "query" mentioned earlier and route the call accordingly.

 The routing information necessary to complete these calls is known as a Location Routing Number (LRN).
 The LRN is no more than a simple 10-digit telephone number that resides in the switch of the service provider currently providing service for the ported telephone number.

 When a provider receives a request to port a telephone number from a new customer, that provider sends an industry-standard Local Service Request (LSR) to the existing (or "old") provider.
 When the Old Provider receives this request, it sends back Firm Order Confirmation (FOC) and the process of porting the number(s) begins.
 Either provider can initiate the port using a Service Order Activator (SOA or LSOA) which directly edits the NPAC database mentioned before.
 Providers can also make these requests within the NPAC database directly.
 If the new provider initiates the port, it is called a "pull," and if the old provider initiates, it is a "push."
 Once the number is pulled or pushed, the providers must concur the request and the new provider must "activate" the number using the LRN of the switch serving the customer on the agreed due date.
 At the point this is completed, the number is ported.

 Much of this process is duplicated in intermodal portability (porting between wireline and wireless providers).
 There are a few technical differences, however, in WLNP—Especially with concern to the time intervals allowed.